 REGION: Hampshire GRAPES: Chardonnay & Pinot Noir

 An intense nose rushes the senses, full of tropical and smokey scents.
 The palate is profound.
-Amongst the prominent smokey oaked character there’s a tight core of red apple, yuzu juice and clean copper.
+Amongst the prominent smoky oaked character there’s a tight core of red apple, yuzu juice and clean copper.
 Really nice tension.
 The dosage seems perfectly judged to bring out the best of the wine.

 Despite the wonderful contrast and complexity, it showed as stern and serious on the night.
 The acids are too tight and the oak is a little too much.
 However, it will evolve into a wonderful wine.

 - Buy from Hattingley Valley £80.00